 Cookies need to keep well and hold up to a bit of abuse in order to stay fresh and crisp in the box and to hold their shape in travel.
 Refrigerator cookies are a little sturdier than drop cookies and bar cookies for shipping long distances.
 They keep well and travel well.
 These lemon poppy seed cookies are the perfect cooky for gift giving and mailing.
 They hold their shape well and aren’t so tender that they crumble with rough handling.

 If you are like me, you have a few friends that must maintain a gluten-free diet.
 Holidays can be tough for them.
 They are so appreciative of the thoughtfulness of gluten-free baking just for them.
 But gluten-free baking in the past has resulted in cookies that are either crumbly — with the cookies barely keeping together — or else rubbery.
 It’s really hard to get cookies that both stay together and are crisp and flaky with gluten free flours.
 Baking gluten-free cookies is an art.
 So in today’s cookie recipe, I’ve adapted my own family refrigerator dough cookies to gluten-free baking, for that special friend of yours.
 Baking gluten-free shows how much you care.

 Gluten free baking tips

-That’s why I was super excited to have the opportunity to test Bob’s Redmill gluten free 1 to 1 baking flour.
-The gluten-free flour contains sticky rice flour, brown rice flour, potato starch, sweet sorghum flour, tapioca flour and xanthan gum.
+I used Bob’s Redmill gluten free 1 to 1 baking flour in this recipe.
+This gluten-free flour contains sticky rice flour, brown rice flour, potato starch, sweet sorghum flour, tapioca flour and xanthan gum.
 The brown rice and the sorghum in this mix are both whole grain flours.
 The added gum helps everything stick together and makes this gluten-free flour behave very similarly to wheat flour.
 The sorghum flour gives these cookies the mouth feel of wheaten cookies.
 I didn’t think that was possible.

 How this gluten-free flour is different: